Phase-contrast imaging

-Atomic Physics
+Atomic physics

-Phase Contrast imaging is commonly used in atomic physics to describe a range of techniques for dispersively imaging Ultracold atoms.
+Phase-contrast imaging is commonly used in atomic physics to describe a range of techniques for dispersively imaging ultracold atoms.
 Dispersion is the phenomena of the propagation of electromagnetic fields (light) in matter.
-In general, the Refractive index of a material, which alters the Phase velocity and Refraction of the field, depends on the Wavelength or Frequency of the light.
+In general, the refractive index of a material, which alters the phase velocity and refraction of the field, depends on the wavelength or frequency of the light.
 This is what gives rise to the familiar behavior of prisms, which are seen to split light into its constituent wavelengths.
 Microscopically, we may think of this behavior as arising from the interaction of the electromagnetic wave with the atomic dipoles.
 The oscillating force field in turn causes the dipoles to oscillate and in doing so reradiate light with the same polarization and frequency, albeit delayed or phase-shifted from the incident wave.
 These waves interfere to produce the altered wave which propagates through the medium.
 If the light is monochromatic (that is, an electromagnetic wave of a single frequency or wavelength), with a frequency close to an atomic transition, the atom will also absorb photons from the light field, reducing the amplitude of the incident wave.
-Mathematically, these two interaction mechanisms (dispersive and absorptive) are commonly written as the real and complex parts, respectively, of a Complex refractive index.
+Mathematically, these two interaction mechanisms (dispersive and absorptive) are commonly written as the real and imaginary parts, respectively, of a Complex refractive index.